-The Seriss 1A2 KSU (Key System Unit) shown in Fig. 1 and Fig. 2 provides control of up to 2 CO (Central Office) telephone lines via an RJ11/4 jack at the lower left of the board, and can manage up to 4 multiline 1A2 key telephone extensions connected directly to the 4 Amphenol 50 pin connectors at the right hand side of the board.
+The Seriss 1A2 KSU (Fig. 1 and Fig. 2) provides control of up to 2 CO (Central Office) telephone lines on input via the RJ-11 jack at the lower left of the board, and up to 4 multiline phone extensions can be plugged in directly at the 4 Amphenol 50 pin connectors at the right hand side of the board.

-This is a single board design to control old Bell System 1A2 multiline phones (Fig. 3) to operate them as originally designed.
-A small enough board for demos, yet with sufficient features as a fully functional small business phone system for mounting in a phone closet.
+The design is a single board to control old Bell System 1A2 multiline phones (Fig. 3) to operate as designed; small enough for demos, yet with enough features to work as a fully functional small business phone system mounted in a phone closet.
 (See "Installation")

-Simple setup: connect 12VDC power to CN2 (Fig. 4), telco lines to CN1 (Fig. 4), and up to 4 phone extensions to connectors EXT-1 thru EXT-4 shown at the center right of Fig. 2.
+Setup: connect 12VDC power to CN2 (Fig. 4), telco lines to CN1 (Fig. 4), and up to 4 phone extensions (to connectors EXT-1 thru EXT-4 (center-right of Fig. 2).

-The 12 Volt supply powers the control circuitry, lamps, buzzers, and intercom for Line #5.
-It must be a minimum of 2 Amps for single boards, and 2.5 Amps for powering two interlinked boards.
+12 Volt DC powers the control circuitry, lamps, buzzers, and intercom on Line #5.
+This should be 2 Amps minimum for one board, 2.5 Amps for two interlinked boards.